Hosted by Federation of Freight Forwarders' Associations in India ( FFFAI)

-India remains one of the fastest growing economy and market in the world.
+India remains one of the fastest growing economy in the world.
 The Indian Freight transport market is expected to record a CAGR of 13.35% by 2020, driven by the growth in the manufacturing, retail, FMCG and e-commerce sectors.
 International trade is likely to remain the major drivers for Freight Forwarding and transportation companies.
-Indian Government’s focus is on improved transportation infrastructure, industrial and economic reform initiatives such as ‘Make in India’, ‘Digital India’ and ‘Skills India’.
-These would promote growth of International business, which is the key to drive growth opportunities for Indian LSPs.
+Indian Government’s focus is on improved transportation infrastructure, industrial and economic reform initiatives such as ‘Make in India’, ‘Digital India’, and ‘Skills India’.
+These would promote growth of International business, which is the key to drive growth opportunities for Indian Logistics Service Providers.

 The Indian Freight Forwarding industry has moved from being just a ‘service-provider’ to provider of end-to-end supply chain solutions.

-FIATA World Congress New Delhi 2018 will help the Freight Forwarding industry realize the untapped growth opportunity within their supply chains for doing business in India.
-End to End global logistics solutions, customer centricity, new business opportunities the future for a global logistics network starts here.
+FIATA World Congress 2018 will help the Freight Forwarding industry realize the untapped growth opportunity within their supply chains for doing business in India.
+End to End global logistics solutions, customer centricity, new business opportunities - the future for a global logistics network starts here.

 India will be in the top 5 economies of the world soon and each country would see a growth in the cargo movements between them and India.

-Opportunities galore for international Freight Forwarders – Come to the new land of opportunities.
+Opportunities galore for International Freight Forwarders – Come to the new land of opportunities.

-The last five years has witnessed major investments by both the public and private sectors in infrastructure, technology upgrades and expansion of all cargo related facilities in all modes of transport sea, air and land.
-Dedicated logistics corridor’s in the rail network from Northern India to both coasts of India are to soon be operational.
+The last five years have witnessed major investments by both the public and private sectors in infrastructure, technology upgrades, and expansion of all cargo related facilities in all modes of transports – sea, air and land.
+Dedicated logistics corridor’s in the rail network from Northern India to both coasts of India are soon to be operational.

-In India Freight Forwarder’shandle @ 98% of cargoes through Customs and ship over 99% through various modes of transport on both cycles.
+In India, Freight Forwarders handle 98% of cargoes through Customs, and ship over 99% through various modes of transport on both cycles.
 Almost all manufacturing and trading companies outsource these functions.
 The presence of many multinational Freight Forwarding companies makes this space very interesting.
-The Indian Freight Forwarder is looking out for multiple partnerships in different countries for mutual benefit.
+The Indian Freight Forwarders are looking out for multiple partnerships in different countries for mutual benefit.

 India spends around 14% of its GDP on logistics and transportation as compared to less than 8% by other developing countries.
 Studies have estimated that India can save up to US$45 billion if logistics costs are brought down to 9% of the country’s GDP, thereby making domestic goods more competitive in global markets.

 India is at the forefront in implementing all the provisions of the Trade Facilitation Agreement, which would lead to transparency and speed.
 The changes have already been implemented.
-Customs clearance as well as clearance from other Border Agencies is now on a single platform and time bound.
+Custom clearance as well as clearance from other Border Agencies is now on a single platform and time bound.
 Time-release studies are an effective tool for measuring efficiencies.
 The recent rollout of GST should bring down distribution costs for organized players in the industry.
 It is expected that Logistics would be the biggest beneficiary as an industry of this single tax across the country.
-The integrated transport and logistics framework, smart cities and ease of documentation, logistics parks and such developments will enable a reduction in the overall supply chain costs in the economy.
+The integrated transport and logistics framework, smart cities, ease of documentation, logistics parks, and such developments will enable a reduction in the overall supply chain costs in the economy.